Pronouns and PR: Make your media relations more inclusive

 Hello, my name is Cameron and I use he/him pronouns.

 Our roles as media relations professionals are important as we make connections between journalists and spokespersons.
-Here are a few ways you can make your media relations more affirming by sharing pronouns.
+Pronouns and PR go together, and here are a few ways you can make your media relations more affirming by including pronouns.

 List pronouns of media contacts